ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ~~~

 - Identity challenge callback: Invoked when a private key operation is required, e.g., when
-local authentication is requested by a remote.
+local authentication is requested by a Remote Endpoint.

 ~~~
 ChallengeCallback := NewCallback({